pbertera/SFDCFilters/README.md

 # GSS SFDC filters manager

-This tool helps managing and labelling inbound emails from GSS SFDC.
+This tool helps managing and labelling inbound emails from GSS SFDC for proper categorization, prioritization and tagging of support cases email from SFDC.

 ![GSS SFDC Filters manager screenshot](img/GSSSFDC-filters.png)